We asked 7 lawmakers and Vice President Vance what they're doing to end the government shutdown

 Vance: "We just need five more reasonable Democrats"

 During a visit to Capitol Hill on Tuesday, Vice President JD Vance put the onus on Senate Democrats to vote to end the shutdown.
-"We just need five more reasonable Democrats to do what the American people want us to do, to open up the government," he said.
+"We just need five more reasonable Democrats to do what the American people want us to do, to open up the government," he told reporters.

-In recent weeks, three moderate Senate Democrats have voted with almost all Republicans in favor of a House-passed stopgap measure that would extend government funding at existing levels until mid-November, allowing the shutdown to end.
+In recent weeks, two moderate Democrats, Sens.
+John Fetterman and Catherine Cortez Masto, and an independent, Sen. Angus King, have voted with almost all Republicans in favor of a House-passed stopgap measure that would extend government funding at existing levels until mid-November, allowing the shutdown to end.

 But that bill is still five votes short of the 60-vote threshold needed to pass the Senate, and after more than a dozen rounds of voting, no additional Democrats have budged.